crazycheetah42/BingWallpaper/README.md

 Go to Conditions and uncheck "Start only if computer is on AC power".
 Go to Settings and uncheck "Stop the task if it runs longer than 3 days".
 Click OK.
 The Task should be created successfully.

+In case you get Windows Defender screaming at you about threats in my program, all the source code is available here and it seems to be a consistent issue with pyinstaller.
+I haven't had this on Windows 11 systems, but more often on Windows 10 systems.